 Cracking is the process that turns the natural artificial, the organic synthetic.
 A dramatic process, if not controlled, and a split that places us all in the face of new realities.

-The choice of recyclable plastic for its aesthetic appeal shows acceptance of the inevitability that our world is becoming increasingly artificial.
-The artworks are designed to inspire a community-wide conversation about the importance and the environmental impact of recycling, while leaving a potent artistic trace in the communities we live in.
+The choice of recyclable plastic for its aesthetic appeal shows acceptance of the inevitability of our world becoming increasingly artificial.
+The artworks are designed to inspire a community-wide conversation about the importance and the environmental impact of recycling while leaving a potent artistic trace in the communities we live in.

 Our philosophy connects common reason to individual meditation, creating installations with animals that appear unexpectedly in everyday places.
 The surprise of seeing an ordinary subject made extraordinary through its super-size, vivid color, and form, attracts the attention of passersby, inviting people to re-examine their perspectives on urban life while inspiring them to play with our cities while mentally and physically re-building them.

 Recycling plastic removes it from its toxic role in nature, and communicates, through and unconventional language, the importance of paying strong attention to our planet.